carrdata2923/Database-Project/README.md

 The `StockSymbols` table includes:

-* `stock_symbol`, which specifies the unique identifier for the stock as a `TEXT`.
+* `stock_symbol`, which specifies the unique identifier for the stock as `TEXT`.
 This column thus has the `PRIMARY KEY` constraint applied.

 * `company_name`, which specifies the description/name of the company as `TEXT`, given `TEXT` is appropriate for name fields.
 NOT NULL constraint applies.

 The `StockPriceHistory` table includes:

-* `stock_symbol`, which specifies the identifier for the stock as a `TEXT`.
+* `stock_symbol`, which specifies the identifier for the stock as `TEXT`.
 This column thus is part of the composite `PRIMARY KEY` along with `trade_date`.
 There is ON DELETE RESTRICT constraint on the FOREIGN KEY referencing "StockSymbols" table to prevent the user to delete records from "StockSymbols" if there are still records in "StockPriceHistory" table associated with that stock.

 * `trade_date`, which specifies the date of the transaction as `TEXT`, given `TEXT` is appropriate for dates in SQLITE.
 NOT NULL constraint applies.